chadbelisle/leaflet-aed-locator/README.md

 # Leaflet AED Locator

-An app to locate the nearest AED in an indoor setting and provide a user the most effcient route.
-This was a bachelor thesis project.
+An app to locate the nearest AED in an indoor setting and provide a user the most efficient route.
+This was a bachelor thesis project conducted at Selkirk College in Castlegar, BC, Canada.

 ## Getting Started